CGrassin/microcap-noise-source/README.md

 A voltage and a current noise source for the AC noise analyses in [Micro-cap 12](https://archive.org/details/mc12cd_202110).
 It allows to inject white ($f^0$) and flicker ($f^{-1}$), shaped noise that is accurate to the real-life performance of devices.
 This enable very accurate noise simulations.

-Inpsired by [Axotron's Blog post](http://axotron.se/blog/voltage-and-current-noise-sources-in-ltspice-noise-simulations/), and the [library for LTspice](https://github.com/yildi1337/LTspiceNoiseSources).
+Inpsired by [Axotron's Blog post](http://axotron.se/blog/voltage-and-current-noise-sources-in-ltspice-noise-simulations/), and the [yildi1337's library for LTspice](https://github.com/yildi1337/LTspiceNoiseSources).

 ## Usage